aplteam/Cider/README.md

 * A folder that hosts a file `cider.config`
 * An alias that points to such a folder

-If no such parameter is specified then the current directory is searched for a file `cider.config`.
+If no such parameter is specified, then the current directory is searched for a file `cider.config`.

 * If such a file exists the user is asked whether she really wants to open that project
-* If no such file exists then under Windows a dialog box is opened that allows the user to navigate to a Cider project
+* If no such file exists, then under Windows a dialog box is opened that allows the user to navigate to a Cider project

   On non-Windows platforms an error is thrown.